liangzai90/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 of the application.
-For instance, this set is influenced by the current hardware environment for the :term:`locality` (such as whether the :term:`locality` has access to accelerators), and the software environment of the application (such as the number of OS-threads used to execute |hpx|-threads).
+For instance, this set is influenced by the current hardware environment for the :term:`locality` (such as whether the :term:`locality` has access to accelerators), and the software environment of the application (such as the number of OS threads used to execute |hpx| threads).

 .. _wildcards: